 - Please maintain a 6-foot physical distance at all times.

-- All customers are required to wear cloth or disposable face coverings, face shields or masks for entry into the market.
+- All customers are required to wear cloth or disposable face coverings or masks for entry into the market.

 - Stay home if you are sick or have potentially been exposed to someone with COVID-19 or COVID-19 like symptoms.

-- Limiting attendance to 1-2 members of your household is encouraged.
+- Please limiting attendance to only members of your own household.

-- Please respect the markets 8:30-9am shopping for vulnerable populations.
+- Please respect the markets opening 30 minutes of shopping for vulnerable populations.

 - Please maintain the following safety practices: